MILAN CBA SUMMER SCHOOL

 PLACES AVAILABLE

-The number of participants is limited to 50.
-Acceptance will be guaranteed on a first-come basis.
-If we receive further requests, acceptance may be at the discretion of the organising committee and aimed at ensuring a balanced audience (in terms of geographical origin, gender balance, seniority level, professional background, affiliation, etc.).
+If additional applications are received, acceptance may be at the discretion of the organising committee and aimed at ensuring a balanced and diverse audience, considering criteria such as geographical origin, gender balance, seniority level, professional background and institutional affiliation.

 Milan’s cathedral houses 3,500 statues, 135 spires and 200 bas-reliefs that can be observed from a unique point of view: it is possible to walk on the terraces of the Duomo and from there enjoy close-up not only the vision of spires, statues and the famous Madonnina d’oro but also a panoramic view of the city: from Piazza del Duomo to the modern skyscrapers of Porta Nuova and Citylife.